tier4/caret_report/report/report_analysis/README.md

 ### target_path.json

 - Path analysis report will show results for paths described in this JSON file
+  - the script tries to find paths including the described nodes (and topics) in the JSON file
 - Settings
   - `target_path_json` : path to the JSON file
-  - `max_node_depth` : In case a target path is not found, increase the number.
-In case the script stuck, decrease the number
+  - `max_node_depth` : In case a target path is not found, increase the number
+  - `timeout` : In case a target path is not found, increase the number
 - Please describe the following information
   - Pair of `name` and `path`
   - `path` is a list of `node_name` (note: `path` doesn't mean path as filesystem!)
-    - Regular expression is supported
+    - Regular expression is supported, but the first and the last entry should not include a regular expression
     - You can also set `[node_name, topic_name]` instead of `node_name` .
 It is useful when two nodes are connected via multiple topics

 ```json:target_path.json